Implementing Strongly-Specified Functions with the refine

 type-checking, found that the type of the missing piece of our

-remember that we are in the case where l = []!
+remembering that we are in the case where l = []

 We need to generate a goal from a hole wherein this information is

 available.
-It is possible using a long form of match.
-The
+It is possible to use a long form of match

 general approach is this: rather than returning a value of type